ClemensElflein/OpenMower/os/README.md

 Docker + Compose run a small stack of third-party images alongside
-open_mower_ros: Mosquitto (MQTT broker), OpenMowerApp (web dashboard), Dockge (container-manager GUI), ttyd (web terminal).
+open_mower_ros: Mosquitto (MQTT broker), OpenMowerApp (web dashboard), Dockge (container-manager GUI), ttyd (web terminal), entrypoint (landing page).
 ROS itself is not part of this stack (see above).

-Only Dockge and ttyd start automatically.
+Only Dockge, ttyd and entrypoint start automatically.
 Mosquitto+OpenMowerApp do not — same reasoning as `openmower.service` not auto-starting (see above): nothing should come alive just because the device booted.
 Bring it up explicitly once configured:

 ```sh
 docker compose -f /opt/stacks/openmower/compose.yaml up -d